alwaysdata/documentation/platform/analytics/access-your-analytics.en.md

 * Add users and manage their rights in the **Piwik user** menu.

-> Note that our statistics aren't currently created in real time, there is usually 2/3 days of delay.
+> Our statistics aren't currently created in real time, there is usually 2-3 days of delay.

 ## Troubleshooting

-### You are logged in as 'user' but it seems you don't have any permission set in Matomo.
+**You are logged in as 'user' but it seems you don't have any permission set in Matomo.**

 The creation of your Matomo user encounters an issue.
 Contact us by [ticket](https://admin.alwaysdata.com/support/add).